The Transatlantic Slave Trade - Experience Summary

 Student Activity

-Students read an introduction explaining the scale, brutality, and economic impact of the transatlantic slave trade and how it developed alongside European colonization.
-They view an image titled “Convoy of Captive Women, probably Western Sudan” and respond to a word cloud prompt by completing the sentence “When I think of the word ‘slavery,’ I think of…” with their own associations.
+Students read an overview describing the scale, brutality, and economic impact of the transatlantic slave trade and view an image titled “Convoy of Captive Women, probably Western Sudan.”
+They then respond to a word cloud prompt by completing the sentence “When I think of the word slavery, I think of…” with a brief phrase.

 Teacher Moves